clackner2007/double-yolks/README.md

 param_file: config parameter file (*.ini) for cleaning peaks, clean_config.ini is provided
 -p: give path to output
 -x: output peak coordinates in pixels in clean_pairs.txt instead of ra/dec
--l: make images of peaks, and put them in output/path/imgs folder along with imgs.html file to easily open them
+-l: make images of peaks, and put them in output/path/imgs folder along with imgs.html file to easily open them (this step is SLOW)
 -i: path to input images, only needed for plotting
 -e: make eps plots instead of png (default)
 ```

-The out of `clean_peaks.py` are 4 text files
+The outputs of `clean_peaks.py` are 4 text files

 1. `all_peaks_sources.txt`: This contains all the sources and all their peaks before cleaning.
 Each line contains one source and the number of peaks as well as the separation of the peaks from the brightest sources and the fluxes of each peak.
 Note that the rows have different lengths.
 2. `cleaned_peaks_sources.txt`: This contains only the cleaned peaks, including sources with just one peak.
 The format is the same as for `all_peaks_sources.txt`